Skip to Main Content

 New and used auto loans

-Although LightStream’s auto loans are technically unsecured, they have decently competitive rates.
-You may be able to score a lower rate with a bank, but LightStream may still be a better option for most people than dealership financing.
-And with terms up to 84 months, you should be able to find a payment plan that works for your budget.
+LightStream’s auto loans are unsecured, so their rates start higher than those of many auto loan competitors.
+You may be able to score a lower rate with a bank, but LightStream may still be a better option than dealership financing.
+That’s especially true if you’re concerned about defaulting on the loan.
+And with terms of up to 84 months, you should be able to find a payment plan that works for your budget.

 Refinance